pataanggs/port/README.md

-Here’s a comprehensive README template for your React portfolio project using Vite.
-Feel free to customize this based on your specific setup and preferences.

----

 # Portfolio Project

 A personal portfolio website built with **React** and **Vite**.
 This project showcases my skills, experience, and projects as a web developer.